 “As children, we learn that to touch certain areas brings us pleasure and is also self-soothing,” says Nadine Pierre-Louis, a marriage and family therapist.
 “Masturbation in itself is mostly upside.
 The resulting release of hormones and neurotransmitters can reduce stress, increase relaxation, encourage restful sleep, improve mood, and reduce sexual tension.”

 “You can say, ‘moving your stuffed animal like that is for private.
-I know it feels good, and you can do it, but it is private so you only do it in your room, and not when anyone else is watching.’
+I know it feels good, and you can do it.
+But it is private so you only do it in your room, and not when anyone else is watching.’
 Say this in a normal conversational tone,” clinical psychologist Samantha Rodman suggests on her website.

 But when kids are masturbating in front of their peers, siblings, or adults, especially after this boundary is set, it can be a warning sign of compulsive behavior and sexual abuse.
-So it’s crucial parents ask gently follow up questions and consult with their pediatricians and other professionals if that is the case to make sure that no one is hurting their child, as well as to foster healthy expressions of sexuality.
+It’s crucial that parents gently ask follow-up questions and consult with their pediatrician and other professionals if that is the case.
+The goal is to make sure that no one is hurting their child and to foster healthy expressions of sexuality.

 “Not so much the quantity as much as the context of masturbation.
 In other words, do they seem to prefer to be alone to social interactions with their friends?
 Are they becoming increasingly isolated?”
 Pierre-Louis says.

-Every kid is different and as much as it is normal for babies to masturbate, it’s just as normal for some children to not masturbate at all.
-While not masturbating enough is not a concern for parents, it underscores the important point that people are born with varying sex drives and there is no one-size-fits-all prescription for how big or small that should be.
+Every kid is different.
+And as much as it is normal for babies to masturbate, it’s just as normal for some children to not masturbate at all.
+Although not masturbating enough is not a concern for parents, it underscores the important point that people are born with varying sex drives.
+There is no one-size-fits-all prescription for how big or small that should be.

-What to Do If You’re Still Concerned
+What to Do If You’re Concerned About Your Child Masturbating

 Childhood masturbation is normal, but bottling up parental anxieties about it is not.
 Even if your kid’s masturbation habits check all the healthy boxes, being concerned about their sexual development does not make you a bad or overbearing parent.
 In these cases, it’s important to get some outside perspective, ideally a clinical one.
 By talking to their pediatrician privately about your concerns, rather than reacting to them in front of your child, parents can better determine if their concerns are valid and how to address them, without doing any additional damage.